Activities to teach students how to cite sources

 How to emphasize the importance of citing sources to students

-1. Talk about why it is important to cite sources
+1. Talk about why it is important to cite sources with students

 Before students dive into the how, address the why.
 First, emphasize the ethical side: giving credit where credit is due!
 Even young students can appreciate the natural sense of fairness here in acknowledging how others’ contributions helped them with their work!